nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Finding a tutee : `find`

-**Description** : Find tutees in the current list by specifying their names and/or subject.
+**Description** : Find tutees quickly in your current list.

-**Format**: `find n/[NAME] sb/[SUBJECT]`
+**Format**: `find [n/NAME] [sb/SUBJECT]`

-:information_source: Find requires at least one of the two fields to be able to find for tutees.
+:information_source: `find` requires at least one of the two fields to be able to find for tutees and is non-case sensitive.

+:information_source: As long as the tutee's `NAME` and/or `SUBJECT` contains the given keywords, the tutee will be displayed.
+  * Example: `find n/AL` returns a tutee named "ALICE"

 :information_source: Both n/ and sb/ prefixes take one word as input each.

 :exclamation: Things that can cause `find` command to fail:
 1. Inserting invalid inputs into the find command.
    - :bulb: Check the [Parameter Requirements](#parameters-requirement) for valid parameter inputs.
-2. Inserting multiple word inputs for any of the two fields
+2. Inserting multiple word inputs for any of the two fields.
    - :exclamation: As mentioned above, both prefixes can only take one word each as input.

 **Examples**: